ChetanThapliyal/Cloud-resume-challenge-FE-GCP-Serverless/content/experience/emakinanl.md

 ---
-date: 2017-11-01T00:00:00+01:00
+date: 2018-09-01T00:00:00+01:00
 draft: false
-title: "Technical Lead - Emakina.NL"
+title: "Field Engineer (Mechanical) - Emakina.NL"
-jobTitle: "Technical Lead"
+jobTitle: "Field Engineer (Mechanical)"
-company: "Emakina.NL"
+company: "Jaiprakash Associates Ltd."
-location: "Amsterdam, The Netherlands"
+location: "Noida, Uttar Pradesh, India · On-site"
-duration: "2017-2019"
+duration: "2018-2020"
 ---
-### Agency-life
+### Life in field

-Emakina.NL is a digital agency with a strong focus in e-commerce and enterprise content management systems.
-Emakina.NL is a strategic solution partner for Salesforce Commerce Cloud (https://blog.emakina.com/2017/06/20/emakina-salesforce-commerce-cloud-partner/), and has also experience in cross-cloud solutions across the Salesforce ecosystem.
+[Jaiprakash Associates Limited](https://www.jalindia.com/), commonly known as Jaypee Group, is an Indian conglomerate company headquartered in Noida, Uttar Pradesh, with interests in engineering, construction, power, real estate, hospitality, IT, sports and education (non-profit).

-In Emakina.NL I was part of a multidisciplinar agile team, with a cross-functional combination of roles from different providers, and the client, working together.
-The technical team was up to 10 people, but it was only a part of the whole - which included a dedicated QA engineering team, Product Owner, Scrum Master, and Business Analysts.
+In Jaiprakash Associates I was part of a Project Management team, with a cross-functional combination of roles from different providers, and the client, working together.
+The technical team was up to 7 people, but it was only a part of the whole - which included a dedicated QA engineering team, Mantainance engineering team, Senior Engineers, Project Managers, and a client representative.

 The solution I worked on for 2 years was a cross-cloud implementation in SFCC, with a tech stack strongly oriented towards the Salesforce ecosystem: Javascript in the backend and frontend, SASS, Mulesoft & Java as middleware, Azure as the cloud infrastructure, and the Atlassian ecosystem (JIRA, Confluence, Bamboo) for the day to to day.